 “The time delay between the X-rays and the optical thus tells us the size of the inner jet where the plasma undergoes strong acceleration,” said Dr. Poshak Gandhi, lead author from the University of Southampton, UK.
 “The nature of these optical flashes has been questioned.
 But V404 Cygni showed these delayed flashes while the jet emission was observed to be strengthening.
 This means that the fastest flashes originate in the jet.”

 “Probing these inner zones in jets is exciting because it allows us to constrain theories of extreme particle acceleration in nature,” said Dr. Gandhi.
-“Strong magnetic fields have been invoked to explain the launching of jet plasma but there remain many uncertainties in matching up theory with observations.
+“Strong magnetic fields have been invoked to explain the launching of jet plasma but many uncertainties remain in matching up the theory with observations.
 Our new observations will certainly help in this regard.”
 The scientists are further excited because of evidence that jets in supermassive black holes weighing millions or times more than V404 Cygni could behave similarly.

 Phil Charles, professor emeritus at Southampton and Oxford, placed these findings in context as follows.
 “Black holes in our Galaxy were only definitively confirmed with the measurement of the compact object mass in V404 Cygni almost 25 years ago – an absolute minimum of 6 times that of our Sun meant that it could not possibly be a neutron star.
 Thus began this field of “stellar-mass black holes.”
 As in this occasion, almost all the early ground-based observations were made with the WHT on La Palma.
-This discovery also involved the other finders of the first black-hole of the Milky Way, the IAC researcher Jorge Casares, who has been hunting black-holes during these years using the WHT and other optical telescopes.
+This discovery also involved the other finders of the first black hole of the Milky Way, the IAC researcher Jorge Casares, who has been hunting black holes during these years using the WHT and other optical telescopes.
 “The fact that we can now potentially unite the physics of jets in stellar and supermassive black holes is immensely satisfying,” explains this scientist.

 Carrying out these measurements required several telescopes working together across the entire electromagnetic spectrum.
 “Simultaneous multiwavelength astronomy from telescopes around the Earth is not easy.
 Therefore, there are only a handful of observations like these which can study the behavior of black holes at high time resolution across the electromagnetic spectrum.
 But this is a glimpse of the other studies which will surely come in the future,” Jorge Casares said.